glennhenry/cs-notes/docs/operating-system/09-memory-management/memory-management.md

 **Slab allocation** is a memory allocation mechanism that involves allocating a fixed-size block of memory called **slab**, whose size is supposed to fit an object, thereby minimizing memory waste due to [fragmentation](#fragmentation).

-Collection of slabs is stored in **cache**, it is used to track slab status.
+Collection of slabs is stored in **cache**, a place to track slab status.
 The cache maintains a list of free slabs, partially used slabs, and full slabs.

 The slab allocator sets up a pool of memory, which is then divided into slabs of a fixed size.
 When an allocation request is made for an object of a specific size, the slab allocator looks for a cache dedicated to that size.
 If a cache is found, the allocator checks if there are free objects within the cache's slabs.
 If there are, it assigns one of the free objects to the requester.
 If not, it allocates a new slab and assigns an object from that slab.